 Separate proformas should be completed for bilateral tumours and the local stage stated for each.
+For multifocal tumours, each nodule should be assessed individually and then a tumour as a whole.

-The tumour should be coded according to the SNOMED system using appropriate body structure and morphologic abnormality codes for SNOMED CT or appropriate T (topographic) and M (morphologic) for older versions of SNOMED (see Appendix B).
+The tumour should be coded according to the SNOMED system using appropriate body structure and morphologic abnormality codes for SNOMED CT (see Appendix B).

 SNOMED procedure codes should be recorded for the procedure.
 Procedure codes vary according to the SNOMED system in use in different organisations, therefore local procedure codes should be recorded and used for audit purposes.
+SNOMED ceased to be licensed by the International Health Terminology Standards Development Organisation from 26 April 2017.